impresso/impresso.github.io/_posts/2020-02-10-major-release-1-1.md

 authors:
   - marten-during
 date:   2020-02-10
-categories: news
+categories: draft
 author:
 thumbnail:
 ---

-We are thrilled to announce a major release of the impresso interface for the exploration of historical newspapers.
+We are thrilled to announce a major release of the _impresso_ interface for the exploration of historical newspapers.

 <!-- more -->